daphnedanaraj/ai-workflows-training/README.md

 - **Result:** Automatically send a formatted summary email to a recipient (e.g., staff member or admin)

 This demo showcases how automation can reduce manual admin work — perfect for support, operations, or student services teams.

 ---

-## 🧪 Sample Activity: ChatGPT Prompt Challenge

-Participants are asked to:
-- Write a prompt for ChatGPT to support a task from their daily work (e.g., drafting an email, summarizing feedback)
-- Test the prompt (or review examples)
-- Share and reflect on potential uses and risks

----